The future of augmented reality technology will be in the cloud

 The race to win the AR market

 The most important technological giants are fully involved in the race to lead the augmented reality market in the coming years.
-But maybe they will not be the winners but the startups.
-According to an article published by Forbes, these are the most promising startups in the AR Cloud.
+Maybe they will not be the winners but the startups.
+According to an article published by Forbes, these are the most promising startups in the AR Cloud scene.

 Blippar is a start-up focused on augmented reality and artificial intelligence.
 According to Omar Tayeb, one of the founders of Blippar, his goal is to develop a computer vision capable of understanding the context in which objects are found, rather than simply labeling.